U.S., Russia clash at U.N. over chemical weapons attacks in Syria

 The weekly magazine Le Point said the Russian plane had flown over the frigate Aquitaine and was fully armed.
 The Aquitaine is equipped with 16 cruise missiles and 16 surface-to-air missiles.
 It is currently operating off Lebanon alongside U.S. ships as part of France’s military contingent fighting Islamic State militants in Syria and Iraq.

-Reporting by Michelle Nichols at the United Nations, Ellen Francis and Tom Perry in Beirut, Jack Stubbs and Maria Kiselyova in Moscow, Anthony Deutsch in Amsterdam, Beirut and Steve Holland in Washington; writing by Alistair Bell; editing by Will Dunham and G Crosse
+Reporting by Michelle Nichols at the United Nations, Ellen Francis and Tom Perry in Beirut, Jack Stubbs and Maria Kiselyova in Moscow, Anthony Deutsch in Amsterdam, Beirut, Steve Holland, Idrees Ali, Mark Hosenball and Patricia Zengerle in Washington; writing by Alistair Bell; editing by Will Dunham, G Crosse and Cynthia Osterman